Tensor-network approach to quantum optical state evolution beyond the Fock basis: Results

 The computation with the pump mode initialized at $\alpha=100$ becomes feasible due to the compression capability of the MPS ansatz.
-To quantify it, we compute the inverse compression ratio at each step of the quantum evolution (see Fig.\,~\ref{numerical_error_and_compression_ratio}\textbf{(b)}).
-This ratio, defined as the total number of elements in the MPS tensors divided by the mesh size ($2^n$), displays the compression efficiency of MPS compared to the standard vector representation.
+To quantify it, we compute the compression ratio at each step of the quantum evolution (see Fig.\,~\ref{numerical_error_and_compression_ratio}\textbf{(b)}).
+This ratio is defined as the total number of elements in the MPS tensors divided by the number of elements in the corresponding dense-vector representation, \(2^{m_{\mathrm{MPS}}}\).
 Throughout the entire evolution, this ratio exceeds $3\cdot 10^3$ for $\alpha=100$ and more than $10^3$ for $\alpha=10$.